aiplanethub/5-week_Data_Science_Bootcamp/week-0/152-Day 5: Array, Vectors & Matrices.md

 ## Understanding Keywords

-Before jumping into what arrays are all about, we need to recap what we learned about Lists in the “Introduction to Python Programming” course.
-In addition, we need to learn about some keywords such as “Dimension”.
+Before jumping into what arrays are all about, we need to recap what we learned about Lists in the "Introduction to Python Programming" course.
+In addition, we need to know about some keywords such as "Dimension".

 ### List